Qoyllur Riti, a religious festival like no other

 The best 4 places to volunteer abroad in Peru

-There are many decisions to make and many places to choose from when it comes to volunteer abroad.
-One of the most important decisions you will have to make is where to volunteer and for how you will be doing it.
-No matter the country, you have to find a place and project that suits your skills, this way you will be making an impact in the project.
+There are many decisions to make when it comes to volunteering abroad.
+The most important decisions you will have to make are where to volunteer and for how long.
+No matter the country, you have to find a place and project that suits your interests, goals and skills, this way you will be making an genuine impact both in the project and on your self.

-Peru is, indeed, one of the best places to volunteer abroad.
-You can help educate children in one of its cities, work in a local hospital in the Andes or help reforesting the Amazon.
-Peru is a very multicultural country that offers a unique experience to visitors and volunteers.
+Peru is one of the most popular, and in our opinion best, places to volunteer abroad.
+You can help educate children in one of its cities, work in a local hospital in the Andes or even help with Amazon protection efforts.
+Peru is a very diverse and multicultural country that offers a variety of unique experiences to visitors and volunteers.

 Read more